Universiti Sultan Zainal Abidin: Universiti Sultan Zainal Abidin Library

 The Universiti Sultan Zainal Abidin Library was established in 1980 when the first batch of students officially enrolled at the temporary campus in Sekolah Menengah Agama (ATAS) Sultan Zainal Abidin in Batu Buruk, Kuala Terengganu when UniSZA was first established as KUSZA.
 In 1984, the library has moved into the permanent Gong Badak campus and was placed at a ground floor of a three-storey building.
 The construction of the current library building, known as Perpustakaan Al-Mukhtar was completed in the middle of 1987.
 The library launched its operation in 2007 for the Medical Campus to provide information services and library services for all students and staff of Kota Campus.
 In conjunction with the operation of a new additional campus in Tembila Besut, the library also initiated its operation in September 2013.
 This branch will provide services for students, faculty members and all staffs of that campus.

+Teaching and Clinical Facilities

+Universiti Sultan Zainal Abidin operates Sultan Zainal Abidin Hospital (HoSZA), a teaching and specialist referral hospital located on its Medical Campus in Kuala Terengganu.

+HoSZA offers advanced imaging services (e.g., 3‑Tesla MRI and 256‑slice CT), subspecialty surgery, and is expanding to a planned capacity of 400 beds.
+HoSZA is also closely integrated with the Faculty of Medicine for clinical training and research.

+KUSZA Observatory (Balai Cerap)

+UniSZA operates the KUSZA Observatory (Balai Cerap KUSZA) in Merang, Setiu, Terengganu.

+According to the university, the observatory has been in operation since 1992.

+UniSZA plans to develop it as an **astronomy tourism hub**, with activities such as meteor observation, solar and lunar eclipses, and public astronomy education.

+The observatory is managed under UniSZA’s **Institut Penyelidikan Alam Sekitar Pantai Timur (ESERI)**, and is used both for education and falak (Islamic astronomy) research.

+In addition, UniSZA researchers have used the observatory to observe meteor showers and comets.